vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/vsphere/Get-VsanHealthTest.md

 ## Synopsis

-Returns the vSAN healthcheck tests from a vSAN cluster in vCenter Server.
+Returns the vSAN health check tests from a vSAN cluster in vCenter Server.

 ## Syntax